Shutterstock / ronstik

 Arrange briquettes in a pyramid in the kettle.
 Insert electric starter in the middle of coals.
 Plug starter into an outlet.
 If using an extension cord, use a heavy-duty one.
 It will take 8 to 10 minutes for ash to form on coals.
 At that point, unplug the electric starter and remove from briquettes.
 The starter will be very hot, so place it out of the way on a heatproof surface.
 Continue heating briquettes until they are covered with a light gray ash.

 3. Chimney Starter

-Crumple newspaper or waxed paper and place a chimney starter over the paper in the grill.
+Crumple newspaper or waxed paper (yep, waxed paper—it’s good for all kinds of stuff) and place a chimney starter over the paper in the grill.
 Fill the chimney starter with briquettes.
 Light paper.
 When coals are ready, dump them out of the chimney starter and spread out.
 The Taste of Home Test Kitchen recommends this method.

 - If you can hold your hand above the fire for no more than 2 seconds, the heat level is “hot” (about 500°).

 - If you can only hold your hand above the coals for 3 seconds, the heat level is “medium-hot” (about 400°).